isabella232/media-analytics.en-1/help/sdk-implement/validation/test1-standard-playback.md

 This test case is required as part of the certification request form.
 It validates general playback and sequencing.

-Download the certification request form here: [](../../nielsen-partnership/dcr-certification/dcr-cert-request-form.md).
+Download the certification request form here: [Certification request form](../../nielsen-partnership/dcr-certification/dcr-cert-request-form.md).

 Video implementations are composed of the following types of tracking calls: